Zimbra-Community/owncloud-zimlet/wiki/Connect ownCloud to Zimbra LDAP for accounts and credentials.md

+# Connect ownCloud to Zimbra LDAP for accounts and credentials

 This wiki pages describes how to connect ownCloud to Zimbra LDAP, so user accounts and credentials from Zimbra are used in ownCloud.
 So you only need to maintain accounts on one service.

-# Find the LDAP bind user on Zimbra
+## Find the LDAP bind user on Zimbra

       https://wiki.zimbra.com/wiki/Ajcody-Server-Topics#LDAP_Topics
       zimbra$ source ~/bin/zmshutil